Izzy4me/developer-jutra-course/M3/gta-s2-deliveroo/plan-differentCarsSelection.prompt.md

 - Selection remains active between level transitions
 - Winter mode & steering mode toggles work identically for all cars
 - Sport car defaults to sport acceleration but can toggle to normal mode
+- Text color on the car's roof/back dynamically changes for better visibility against dark or light backgrounds.

 ---